sroccaserra/aoc2018/README.md

   used as `Dictionary` keys.
 - This makes Smalltalk a pretty good language out of the box for the Advent of Code.
+- When commiting changes to files in the Git repository (that are probably not Smalltalk code) outside the image, the view of the Git repository becomes dirty in the image.
+To fix that, open the Git repository in the image (right click and "Open repository"), this shows the commits in the repository, and by right-clicking them you can "adopt" them.
+This should fix the repository view in the image.

 ### Haskell